 - Garnish: powdered sugar or cocoa

-Preheat oven to 375 degrees.
-Butter 6 individual soufflé ramekins and sprinkle with sugar; set aside.
+- Preheat oven to 375 F. Butter 6 individual soufflé ramekins and sprinkle with sugar; set aside.

-Spoon your soufflé mixture into the prepared ramekins and allow to rest for up to 30 minutes or bake right away for 12 – 15 minutes (slightly longer at high altitudes) until risen with a crusty exterior.
+- Spoon your soufflé mixture into the prepared ramekins and allow to rest for up to 30 minutes or bake right away for 12 to 15 minutes (slightly longer at high altitudes) until risen with a crusty exterior.
 Serve with a dusting of cocoa or powdered sugar if desired.

 Hints and Tips for Making the Perfect Soufflé